kofimuad/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Task 2 - This report, by its very length, defends itself against the risk of being read
 A function that returns the length of a string, you are not allowed to use strlen() function.

+## Task 3 - I do not fear computers.
+I fear the lack of them.
+A function that prints a string, followed by a new line, to stdout.